abudaan/push-notification-server/README.md

 your_username=#
 ```

-By default you are connected to your default database which has the same name as your user name.
+By default you are connected to your default database which is named after your user name.
 You can connect to another existing database using `\connect another_database`:

 ```
 $ psql